rewards-fillr/browser-example-integration/readme.md

 See the sample extension under `dist/chrome` after running build script.
 You can check the basic functionality of `fillr-extension` library on sample extension.
 After `load upacked`, all the page which has the form will be filled automatically.

-When you make your own extension, you should configure the following things on `manifest.json`. `all_frames` should be `true` and `js` includes the files which imports `@fillr_letspop/desktop-autofill`.
-This will enable all the iframe which has form to be filled.
+When you make your own extension, you should configure the following things in your `manifest.json`.
+This configuration will enable all the iframe which has form to be filled.

+- `all_frames` should be `true`.
+- `js` should include the files which imports `@fillr_letspop/desktop-autofill`.
+- `match_about_blank` should be `true` to inject the script in iframe having no url.

 ```
   "content_scripts": [